 Yes, freshmen are allowed to have cars.
 There is an annual parking fee.

 What is the social life like at Xavier?

-Xavier offers more than 145 academic clubs, social organizations and recreational sports.
+Xavier offers more than 160 academic clubs, social organizations and recreational sports.
 The Student Activities Council organizes many on-campus events, including dances, comedians, movies, speakers and much more.
 Cincinnati is also accessible to students, who may take advantage of cultural events, professional sports, concerts and parks in the city.
 Shuttle service to and from the airport is provided during holiday breaks.